QuantumMaterialsModelling/bands4vasp/README.md

 If you use this code please cite:\
 D. Dirnberger, G. Kresse, C. Franchini, M. Reticcioli, "Electronic state unfolding for plane waves: energy bands, Fermi surfaces and spectral functions",  J. Phys.
 Chem.
 C 125, 12921–12928 (2021).
 DOI:10.1021/acs.jpcc.1c02318 (arXiv:2103.09540).

-About this version, bands4vasp v0.4 (November 2021):
+About this version, bands4vasp v0.5 (July 2025):
+See the full changes in [CHANGELOG.md](./CHANGELOG.md).

+Previous versions:
+v0.4 (November 2021):
-This is a beta version of the package: Please report us any bug; comments and suggestions are also welcome.
+This was a beta version of the package: Please report us any bug; comments and suggestions are also welcome.
 [Pre-process options added.]

-Previous versions:
 v0.3 (November 2021) [Solved: bug in post-processing non-collinear calculations]

 ***